Skip to main content

 Writing puts my mind in order.

-It gives me space for self-love and for catching my breath.
+It gives me space for self-love.

 I cannot be here all the time.